Measuring your window for new blinds can be an overwhelming

 Whatsmore, the material of the blinds will maintain its colour more easily as, by not being placed on the actual window, it isn’t receiving as much direct sunlight.
 Exact blinds also work more effectively to establish a blackout effect in your room, as they can cover the entire window/recess, restricting light from entering the room.

-A difficulty of exact blind systems stands with the fact that their installation requires a blind batten to be fixed to concrete.
+that their installation requires a blind batten to be fixed to concrete.

 What Is A Good Type Of Exact Blind?